 The Security Systems sector designs, installs, commissions and maintains electronic security systems such as Intruder Alarms, CCTV, Access Control and Fire Detection and Alarm Systems, designed to assist in the protection of people, premises and property.
+These systems are becoming increasingly sophisticated and utilise the latest technologies.
 The sector provides an important component in the fight against crime, antisocial behaviour and terrorism, reflecting and responding to technological advancements.